dockfo/bootstrap-notify/README.md

 ...stil under construction do not use...

-Simple class written in plain vanilla JavaScript.
+Simple class for displaying notification messages written in plain vanilla JavaScript.

 How to use.